IEntin/ClientServer/README.md

 situation is unlike e.g. chat application or similar when unidirectional fifo is normally used.\
 In this application after every write the code closes write file descriptor and opens read fd for the\
 same end of the pipe, and so on.
 This significantly simplifies the setup - one fifo per client.
 See\
-below fragments of configuration in ProgramOptions.json for the server and clients.
-Testing\
+below fragments of configuration in ServerOptions.json for the server and ClientOptions.json for clients.\
-showed that performance impact of fd reopening is small especially for large batches.
+Testing showed that performance impact of fd reopening is small especially for large batches.

 Special consideration was given to the shutdown process of fifo server and clients.
 The problem is that\
 in the default blocking mode the process is hanging on open(fd, ...) until another end of the pipe is open too.\